Zhang Chenglong

 Zhang Chenglong (张成龙 (Zhāng Chénglóng); born May 12, 1989) is a Chinese gymnast.

 He competed for the national team at the 2012 Summer Olympics in the Men's artistic team all-around and helped win the team gold medal.

-World Championships and Asian Games
+Gymnastics career

 At both the 2010 World Artistic Gymnastics Championships, in Rotterdam, and 2010 Asian Games, in Guangzhou, Zhang won gold with the Chinese Team, and was able to also win gold at the horizontal bar, in both international events, and gold at the floor exercise.
-Zou Kai, the Olympic and World Champion in these events was left out of the team that year.
+Zou Kai, the Olympic and World Champion in these events, was left out of the team that year.

-At the 2011 World Artistic Gymnastics Championships, in Tokyo, he again won gold in the Team competition, but couldn't retain his title on the horizontal bar, finishing second in the final to Zou Kai, who recaptured his title in that event.
+At the 2011 World Artistic Gymnastics Championships, in Tokyo, he again won gold in the Team competition, but could not retain his title on the horizontal bar, finishing second in the final to Zou Kai, who recaptured his title in that event.
 He also tied for second on parallel bars.